RenatoDourad0/Project_Shopping_Cart/ReadMe.md

 ### The project

 Develop a web page that fetches products information from Mercado Livre API.
-The page should count with a danamic shopping cart and search bar.
+The page should count with a dinamic shopping cart and search bar.

 Practiced skills: